 Achieved Status is a position in a social structure that has been attained by the individual as a result of their individual abilities, work and personal involvements.
 Achieved status is a concept developed by the anthropologist Ralph Linton.
 Social mobility is much more frequent in countries that believe in achieved status.
-It is commonly perceived that ascribed statuses are irreversible while achieved statuses are reversible.
+It is commonly perceived that ascribed status is irreversible while achieved status is reversible.
 Achieved status is the term used to denote a social position a person acquires on merit.
 Sociologists use both the concepts of class and social status to describe the systems of social stratification.
 We can come accross many examples of achieved status among Nobel Laureates.

 The Master Status, whether ascribed status or achieved status, overshadows all other social positions of status.
 Achieved status denotes a social position that a person can acquire on the basis of merit.
 Achieved status is a position that is earned or chosen.
 Ascribed Status is a status that is automatically transmitted to an individual at birth or at a particular time in the life cycle.
 Cecilia L. Ridgeway demonstrates how the conferral of status inevitably contributes to differing life outcomes for individuals, with impacts on pay, wealth creation, and health and wellbeing.

 In an open class ideology system, people are ranked by achieved status, whereas in a closed class society, people are ranked by ascribed status.
 In modern western Europe, status depends on individual educational and professional attainment, meaning that people are ranked based on achieved status.
 In an open class ideology system, the hierarchical social status of a person is achieved through their effort.